9 minute read | August.25.2022

 Orrick's Founder Series offers monthly top tips for UK startups on key considerations at each stage of their lifecycle, from incorporating a company through to possible exit strategies.
 The Series is written by members of our market-leading London Technology Companies Group (TCG), with contributions from other practice members.
-Our Band 1 ranked London TCG team closed over 310 growth financings and tech M&A deals totalling US$26bn in 2021 and has dominated the European venture capital tech market for 26 consecutive quarters (PitchBook, Q2 2022).
+Our Band 1 ranked London TCG team closed over 320 growth financings and tech M&A deals totalling US$9.76bn in 2022 and has dominated the European venture capital tech market for 7 years in a row (PitchBook, FY 2022).
 The first instalment provided guidance to founders on the process of setting up a private limited company, and the second instalment provided guidance to founders on building their team.

 Most early-stage companies are not in a position to compete with the salaries offered by large corporates to attract and retain employees.
 By providing an opportunity to benefit in any increase in your company’s valuation through share option grants, options can play a crucial role in offering attractive compensation packages and aligning the interests of employees and shareholders.
 This article provides an overview of share options and the key issues you should consider when using them to recruit, retain and incentivise your team.

 The difference between shares and options